hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

 ## Managing Your Brand

-There are five key elements to consider when managing your brand
+There are five key elements to consider when managing your brand.

 ### Perception
 <ul>